TheNomad11/wp-bingogame/README.md

 # Bingogame - An experimental Bingo plugin for Wordpress
-Made together with Chatgpt and Perplexity.ai.
-I still have to do some testing.
+Developed with the assistance of ChatGPT and Perplexity.ai.
+I'm still conducting some testing.

-A text is read and you have a bingo field with 16 words that appear in the text.
-You have to click the words when you hear them for the first time.
-To be used in language learning as a listening excercise
+This plugin creates a bingo game based on a text.
+A 3x3 grid of words from the text appears, and players click the words as they hear them for the first time.
+It’s designed to be used as a listening exercise for language learners.

 ## Usage

-To use this plugin in a WordPress post or page, add the following shortcode.
-First you define 16 bingo words, then you define the correct order of the words.
+To use this plugin in a WordPress post or page, insert the following shortcode, replacing the example words with your desired nine words in the correct order.
+For example:

 <code>
-[bingo_game words="Parkplätze,Zugfahrkarten,Entwicklung,Schmetterling,Verantwortung,Bewegung,Apfel,Banane,Orange,Traube,Erdbeere,Kiwi,Kokosnuss,Wassermelone, Tomate, Gurke" correct_order="Entwicklung,Parkplätze,Banane,Zugfahrkarten,Schmetterling, Verantwortung, Gurke, Tomate, Orange, Kiwi, Wassermelone, Erdbeere, Bewegung, Apfel, Traube, Kokosnuss" ]
+[bingo_listening words="Parkplätze,Zugfahrkarten,Entwicklung,Schmetterling,Verantwortung,Bewegung,Apfel,Banane,Orange" ]
 </code>

-If all cards  in a row or column are completed, a sound appears.
+A sound effect plays when a row or column is completed.